mtromp/linux-setup/meerkat/README.md

 ## TO DO
 - mount hard disk on bootup
   - symlink ~/Downloads to the hard disk
+  - POSTPONE: space is not yet an issue.
 - add vim-config directory to the linux-setup repository.